DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 ### General
 traditional vs new workflow

+Traditional workflow: book as conceptual design object or even sculptural object

+New workflows:
+- make a book simply as a series of page-size images, can be easily converted into screen-readable PDF, EPUB and HTML5
+- Look at visual tools like Calibre and The People's Ebook, or authoring/sharing apps such as KYUR8
+- Use Liz Castro's recipe for turning an artists'/designer's tumblr into downloadable artists' e-books
+- media artist approach: experiment with computer/server-generated epub, using collage/cut-up methods, generative or appropriation art recipe (similar to the Yes Men's "Ream Weaver" web site mirroring tool)
+- pirate site approach: quick & dirty conversions of publications into e--book, emphasis on spreading, and alternative ways of networking (such as person-to-person USB stick file exchange, as described in Henry Warwick, Radical Tactics of the Offline Library).
+- since the artists' book is not a defined genre: any methodology / workflow that can be thought of.

 ### Decision making
 Should it be a 1:1 transfer from paper book to ebook?, What are alternative possibilities?
 ### Instructions